 My answer is yes to all of these questions.

-I always thought it was a thrift stop with the best prices that offers educational programs.
+I always thought it was a thrift shop with the best prices that offers educational programs.
 That’s all I knew.

 I had no idea this year Goodwill of the Olympics and Rainier Region will help 9,800 people with key skills and contacts to become independent self-supporting citizens with a higher quality of life.

 Of these, more than 2,800 people will be offered jobs including office, culinary, construction, barista, catering, retail, custodial, warehouse, transportation, and logistics careers thanks to partnerships with 1,300 companies across Washington.